nfwsncked/eip-6963-tutorial/README.md

 </details>

+Later in this tutorial, we'll construct this implementation step by step to give you a comprehensive understanding of its internal mechanics.

+##

-## The Plan
+## The Roadmap

-This tutorial will guide you through implementing **EIP-6963: Multi Injected Provider Discovery** from scratch.
-It consists of a few comprehensive sections:
+This guide will walk you through the process of implementing **[EIP-6963: Multi Injected Provider Discovery](https://eips.ethereum.org/EIPS/eip-6963)** from the ground up.
+It's broken down into a few easy-to-follow sections:

 ### 1. Connection Flow

-This section will explain the 'eip6963:requestProvider' and 'eip6963:announceProvider' events.
-It will provide a detailed explanation on how Decentralized Applications (DApps) can initiate connections with injected wallet providers.
-Furthermore, it will offer sample implementations of these and related interfaces that are essential for communication with the wallets.
+This part will demystify the 'requestProvider' and 'announceProvider' events and how they work.
+It will give you a clear understanding of how DApps can kick-start connections with multiple injected wallet providers.
+Plus, it will share examples of these and related interfaces that are crucial for communicating with the wallets.

-The connection flow can be explored in steps 1-3 of the [interactive tutorial](https://eip-6963-tutorial.pages.dev/).
+You can dive into the connection flow in steps 1-3 of the [interactive tutorial](https://eip-6963-tutorial.pages.dev/).

 ### 2. Persistence Handling

-This section will illustrate how the browser maintains a connection with the wallet even after a page refresh.
-It will also demonstrate how to save a preferred wallet provider into localStorage for reuse after the page is refreshed.
+This part will show you how the browser keeps a connection with the wallet alive even after a page refresh.
+It will also guide you on how to store a preferred wallet provider into localStorage for reuse after the page is refreshed.

+This is what makes [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) so special for your DApp users: now they have the freedom to connect with their preferred wallet, instead of being limited to the wallet available in `window.ethereum`.

-The persistence handling can be explored in steps 4-5 of the [interactive tutorial](https://eip-6963-tutorial.pages.dev/).
+You can get hands-on with persistence handling in steps 4-5 of the [interactive tutorial](https://eip-6963-tutorial.pages.dev/).

 ### 3. Message Signing and Sending a Transaction

-Show how your DApp can leverage connected wallet providers to sign transactions using their preferred wallet.
+This part will demonstrate how your DApp can utilize connected wallet providers to sign transactions using their preferred wallet.

-Using account to sign messages and send transactions can be explored in steps 6-7 of the [interactive tutorial](https://eip-6963-tutorial.pages.dev/).
+You can practice using an account to sign messages and send transactions in steps 6-7 of the [interactive tutorial](https://eip-6963-tutorial.pages.dev/).

-> The code provided in the boxes has been intentionally simplified to keep the tutorial easy to percieve.
-For a fully working and integrated solution, please look into the application code.
+> Some code snippets provided in this guide have been intentionally simplified to make the tutorial easy to grasp.
+For a fully functional and integrated solution, please refer to the application code.

 ## Section 0: Cloning and running the interactive tutorial app